opensourcedesign/opensourcedesign.github.io/workers/job-submit/README.md

 (edits may keep a historical deadline).
 Postings past their deadline expire on the site — see the `job-expire.yml` workflow.

+Jobs may also carry a structured rate (`rate_min`, optional `rate_max`, `rate_currency`, `rate_period`): numbers are validated (`max >= min >= 0`),
+the currency must be a 3-letter code, and the period one of hour/day/month/year/project.

+New job submissions run a **duplicate check** against the site's machine-readable index (`<SITE_BASE_URL>/jobs/index.json`): if an open (`searching`) posting has the same normalized title — or a near-identical title from the same organization — the Worker answers `409` with the match, and the form asks the submitter to confirm (re-submitting with `force_duplicate: true`).
+The check fails open, so an unreachable site never blocks a legitimate posting.

+A third kind, `kind: "resource"`, powers the **Suggest a resource** form (`/resources/suggest/`): the Worker inserts the suggested entry (name, URL, optional description) at the end of the chosen category in `data/resources.yaml` — editing the YAML textually so comments and formatting survive — and opens a PR on a `resource/*` branch.
+Unknown categories are rejected.
+The same KV email flow applies (the approval workflow recognizes `resource/*` branches).

 ```
 Visitor → POST /submit → Worker → (Turnstile + honeypot) → GitHub PR into content/jobs/ or content/events/
                                  → KV: pr:<n> = { email, title, kind }